 Does the Cost of the Hitch Matter?

 Many people think that the more money you pay, the better the weight distribution hitch they will get, but this is not the case.
-You may get a higher quality product by paying more, but this will not necessarily be the right hitch for you.
+Similarly, you may get a higher quality product by paying more, but this will not necessarily be the right hitch for you.

 A weight distribution hitch will only work in the situation for which it is engineered.
 In fact, many people found that the less expensive models were a perfect match for their vehicle and trailer, while the more expensive hitches were not going to work.